adnanbarwaniwala/CBT-Voice-Agent/README.md

 ## 🚀 **Features**

 - 🎤 **Voice Interaction**:
   - Speak directly to the app to express your feelings or concerns.
-  - Speech is transcribed to text using the `OpenAI Whisper model`.
+  - 📝 Speech is transcribed to text using the `OpenAI Whisper model`.

-- 🤖 **AI-driven CBT Support**: Uses a structured, agentic workflow to provide targeted CBT interventions.
+- 🤖 **AI-driven CBT Support**:
+  - Uses a structured, agentic workflow to provide targeted CBT interventions.

 - 🗣️ **Natural Conversational Responses**:
-  - Delivers empathetic and human-like audio responses.
+  - Delivers empathetic and human-like audio replies.
-  - The `Elevenlabs` library is used for text-to-speech.
+  - 🔊 The `ElevenLabs library` is used for text-to-speech.

+- 📜 **Chat History**:
+  - Remembers the context of previous interactions.

 ---